Shippable/docs/sources/platform/resource-cliconfig.md

 | Need to pointer for each integration type|  Open |

 # cliconfig
-`cliConfig` resource is used to supply configuration information required to setup Command Line Interface (CLI) so that commands can be executed by a [runCLI job](job-runcli/).
-Multiple cliConfig resources may be used as INs to a single runCLI job and the respective CLIs are configured.
-If more than one cliConfig resource for the same integration type is added, the last one IN wins.
+`cliConfig` is a resource used to store configuration information needed to setup a Command Line Interface.

 You can create an cliConfig resource by [adding](resources-working-wth#adding) it to `shippable.resources.yml`

+Multiple cliConfig resources may be used as INs and their respective CLIs are configured automatically.
+If more than one cliConfig of the same integration type is added, the last one used in `IN` statements, wins.

 ```
 resources: